thusser/saltofi/README.md

 1. Create a new TOM following the instructions at https://tom-toolkit.readthedocs.io/en/latest/introduction/getting_started.html

-2. Clone this repository into the TOM's base directors:
+2. Clone this repository into the TOM's base directory:

 ```
 git clone https://github.com/thusser/saltofi.git